Physics Courses

 Course Detail:

-In this course, basic concepts in radiation dosimetry, the interaction of gamma and X-rays with matter, radiation therapy, radiological images, mammography, computed tomography, magnetic resonance imaging, nuclear magnetic resonance imaging, nuclear medicine, ultrasound imaging, radiation shielding, protection will be discussed.
-It will be taught for one term at a university level.
-This class will not offer every year.
-Prerequisite: BL101, MA104, PH 090 Corequisite: MA201, or PH101 AP or PH101 H or permission of instructor.
+In this one-term course, students are introduced to the basic concepts in radiation dosimetry, the interaction of gamma and X-rays with matter, radiation therapy, radiological images, mammography, computer tomography, magnetic resonance imaging, nuclear magnetic resonance imaging, nuclear medicine, ultrasound imaging, radiation shielding, and radiation protection.
+This course is taught at a level comparable to college courses.
+This course may not be taught every year.
+Prerequisites: BL101, MA104, PH100 or PH200 or PH300, or permission of instructor.

 |